 Financing Activities.
-Net cash used in financing activities was \$79 million and \$105 million for the six months ended June 30, 2006 and 2005, respectively.
-The decrease in cash used during the six months ended June 30, 2006 as compared to the corresponding period in 2005, was primarily the result of an increase in borrowings of long-term debt and borrowings from related parties offset by a decrease in capital contributions.
+Net cash used in financing activities was \$19 million and \$604 million for the six months ended June 30, 2006 and 2005, respectively.
+The decrease in cash used during the six months ended June 30, 2006 as compared to the corresponding period in 2005, was primarily the result of an increase in capital contributions, borrowings of long-term debt and borrowings from related parties.